 8 Compensation for the interim CFO is provided through invoicing from a consulting firm and is included under other external expenses.
-The number of people in the group management amounts to four.
-For the CEO, salary and severance pay for the departing CEO are included.
+The number of people in the group management amounts to three.

 9 Compensation for the interim CFO is invoiced through a consulting firm and is included under other external expenses.
-The number of people in the group management amounts to four.
+The number of people in the group management amounts to three.